 Once you understand Crossroads’ Affordability policies and process, we encourage you to create budget scenarios at different levels and discuss any lifestyle adjustments you might need to make to afford Crossroads.

-Crossroads offers two different types of sessions to help you navigate affording Crossroads.
+Crossroads offers various types of sessions to help you navigate affording Crossroads.
 Our sessions are designed to take the “mystery” out of the process.
 Our goal is to be transparent and to educate our families so that they can make an informed decision while researching this educational opportunity.

 We ask for registrations in advance, but gladly welcome walk-ins.
 This register link will bring you to our online application portal, Ravenna HUB, where you will be able to register for Admission events and access our application.